 Trichomoniasis (aka trich) is a common STI caused by a protozoan parasite and around 70% of people with trich are asymptomatic.
 When symptoms do occur, in women the symptoms might include itching, burning, or soreness, as well as abnormal discharge and discomfort while peeing.
 In men in can include itching or irritation inside the penis, burning after peeing or ejaculation, and discharge from the penis.
 According to the CDC, there have been a few cases of trichomoniasis transmission from genitals to throat, but not the other way around.

 Hepatitis A & B

 Hepatitis viruses can cause liver inflammation and damage and certain strains can be transmitted during oral sex.
-Hepatitis A (HAV) is a virus that is most often transmitted through oral contact with feces, so rimming or analingus does have that risk – though most people in the United States are vaccinated as children.
+Hepatitis A (HAV) is a virus that is most often transmitted through oral contact with feces, so rimming (aka analingus or a rim job) does have that risk – though most people in the United States are vaccinated as children.
 Hepatitis B (HBV), on the other hand, is 50 to 100 times more infectious than HIV, and it has been found in vaginal secretions, saliva, and semen.
 There is not clear data on how transmissible it is through oral sex, but regular STI testing is recommended.
 Children are routinely vaccinated for HBV, but only 25% of adults have been vaccinated.

 Human Immunodeficiency Virus (HIV)